In this article:

 Returns data from a web service on the Internet or Intranet.
 Only connections over https:// are allowed.

-If the data is returned in text, XML, or HTML format, you can use standard lookup and text functions (e.g. FIND, EXTRACT, LEFT, MID, RIGHT etc) to extract the required value(s).
+On any data that is returned by this function, you can use other lookup and text functions (e.g. FIND, EXTRACT, LEFT, MID, RIGHT etc) to extract the required value(s).

 WEBSERVICE(url, key)